Powder Coating Application Problems & Solutions

 Solutions

-1. The best thing to do is to check with your equipment manufacturer what the ideal hose length should be for your system.
+• Consult your equipment manufacturer to determine the ideal hose length for your powder coating system.